valerie035/data-analytics-winter-2025/module_3/assignments/README.md

     ```

 2. **How many applications were assigned a cohort?**
-   - [X] Determine how many applicants were successfully assigned to a cohort. (as of the end of July)   556 APPLICANTS
+   - [X] Determine how many applicants were successfully assigned to a cohort. (as of the end of July)  243 assigned  however, on the first time I did this I got 556 APPLICANTS
    - Example SQL:

    ```